BDTS: Blockchain-based Data Trading System: Architecture and Security model

-\textbf{Entities.} First of all, we clarify the participated roles in our scheme.
-A total of three types entities are involved: \textit{consumer (CM)}, \textit{seller (SL)}, and \textit{service provider (SP)}\footnote{Service providers generally act as the role of centralized authorities such as dealers and agencies in a traditional fair exchange protocol.}.
+\textbf{Entities.} First of all, we clarify the participating roles in our scheme.
+A total of three types of entities are involved: \textit{consumer (CM)}, \textit{seller (SL)}, and \textit{service provider (SP)}\footnote{Service providers generally act as the role of centralized authorities such as dealers and agencies in a traditional fair exchange protocol.}.
 Consumers pay for data and downloading service with cryptocurrencies such as Ether.
-Sellers provide encrypted data as well as exposing the segment of divided data when necessary to guarantee correctness.
-Service providers take tasks of download services, and any participant who stores encrypted data can be regarded as a service provider.
-Miners and other entities participating in systems are omitted as they are out of the scope of this paper.
+Sellers provide encrypted data as well as expose the segment of divided data when necessary to guarantee correctness.
+Service providers take tasks of storage and download services, and any participant who stores encrypted data can be regarded as a service provider.
+Miners and other entities participating in systems are omitted as they are out of scope.

-\textbf{Problem Statement.} Then, we have a quick summary of problems existing in current data trading systems.

-\hangindent 1em \textit{The fairness of data trading cannot be guaranteed}.
-The fairness of the data trading system includes two folds.
-The data providers (sellers) should be paid enough according to their contributions and data users (consumers) should be charged faithfully.
-Data reselling is another threat that may harm the sellers’ profits.

-\hangindent 1em \textit{The quality of data may not as true as descriptions provided by sellers}.
-Sellers should provide authentic data just as they claim False advertising will damage the interests of consumers.
-How to prevent sellers from providing lousy data is a challenge as well.

-\hangindent 1em \textit{Rewarding or punishing service providers of their misbehaviors is difficult}.
-Service providers provide download services to earn profits, but they may manipulate or misuse data.
-Judging whether a service provider send appropriate data or not is a hard task.

-\hangindent 1em \textit{A large-scale downloading request may lead to high communication pressure}.
-For trading markets, the trading size is huge and the efficiency requirement is strict.
-Traditional single-point model cannot bear this pressure and may reduce efficiency.
-The involvement of multiple service providers can speed up the download.

-\textbf{Desired Requirements.} To address such issues, the proposed BDTS system should fulfill the following requirements.

-\hangindent 1em \textit{A protocol with guarantees on exchange fairness.} The fairness ensures both sellers and consumers can faithfully obtain the rewards based on their actual activities.

-\hangindent 1em \textit{Every piece of uploaded data should be authentic.} The requirement mainly refers to data during the on-chain stage, rather than the off-chain phase.
-The system should guarantee that the data transferred in the system cannot be falsified or destroyed.
-This ensures participants can exchange high-quality data.

-\hangindent 1em \textit{Incentive designs should be considered to avoid unnecessary frictions.} Economical incentive is important for the encouragement of involved parties to act honestly.

-\hangindent 1em \textit{The system should operate with satisfactory performance.} Regarding the high volume of data such as streaming data (video/audio), the system should have enough bandwidth and sufficient efficiency.